P-glycoprotein: History

 P-gp was first characterized in 1976.
 P-gp was shown to be responsible for conferring multidrug resistance upon mutant cultured cancer cells that had developed resistance to cytotoxic drugs.

 The structure of mouse P-gp, which has 87% sequence identity to human P-gp, was resolved by x-ray crystallography in 2009.
 The first structure of human P-gp was solved in 2018, with the protein in its ATP-bound, outward-facing conformation.

 Research

 Radioactive verapamil can be used for measuring P-gp function with positron emission tomography.

 P-gp is also used to differentiate transitional B cells from naive B cells.
 Dyes such as rhodamine 123 and MitoTracker dyes from Invitrogen can be used to make this differentiation.

 MDR1 as a drug target

 It has been suggested that MDR1 inhibitors might treat various diseases, especially cancers, but none have done well in clinical trials.

 Single nucleotide polymorphism rs1045642

-Single Nucleotide Polymorphism are important for the differential activity of the PGP pump.
+Single Nucleotide Polymorphism rs1045642 (3435T>C or 3435C>T) is important for the differential activity of the P-gp pump.

 Homozygous subjects, identified with the TT genotype, are usually more able to extrude xenobiotics from the cell.
 A Homozygous genotype for the allele ABCB1/MDR1 is capable of a higher absorption from the blood vessels and a lower extrusion into the lumen.

 Xenobiotics are extruded at a lower rate with heterozygous (CT) alleles compared to homozygous ones.